-“Digitization of manuscripts and printed books from the the Asia and Pacific Museum’s collection” is a two-year project launched in 2019 as part of the Ministry of Culture and National Heritage’s “Digital Culture” programme.
-It is aimed at creating an open access digital library and making the unique book collection of the Andrzej Wawrzyniak Asia and Pacific Museum available to all.
-At the core of the collection are Burmese manuscripts, manuscripts and xylographs associated with Tibetan buddhism, books originating from India and Nepal and Indonesian manuscripts written on palm leaves.
+“Digitization of manuscripts and printed books from the Asia and Pacific Museum’s collection” was a two-year project launched in 2019–2020 as part of the Ministry of Culture and National Heritage’s “Digital Culture” programme.
+It was aimed at creating an open access digital library and making the unique book collection of the Andrzej Wawrzyniak Asia and Pacific Museum available to all.

-This is a multistage project carried out by an interdisciplinary team consisting mainly of Oriental studies specialists and conservators.
+This was a multistage project carried out by an interdisciplinary team consisting mainly of Oriental studies specialists and conservators.

 The stages of digitization

-In the first preliminary phase of digitization, books are worked on by Oriental studies academics specialising in Asian literature and writing systems.
-The language and content of the text is identified and the order of pages is verified.
+In the first preliminary phase of digitization, books were worked on by Oriental studies academics specialising in Asian literature and writing systems.
+The language and content of the text were identified and the order of pages was verified.

-The books are subsequently inspected by conservators who carry out the necessary procedures enabling safe digitization.
+The books were subsequently inspected by conservators who carried out the necessary procedures enabling safe digitization.

-During the next stage, each page is photographed under a conservator’s supervision and metadata is recorded.
+During the next stage, each page was photographed under a conservator’s supervision and metadata was recorded.

-Photographs with metadata descriptions are then entered into the digital library.
+Photographs with metadata descriptions were then entered into the digital library.

-The project also includes educational activities, such as family workshops entitled “Asian Manuscripts” and ”School of Manuscripts” – a programme addressed at students of higher education institutions.
+The project also included educational activities, such as family workshops entitled “Asian Manuscripts” and ”School of Manuscripts” – a programme addressed at students of higher education institutions.